QubesOS/qubes-posts/2022-05-05-automated-os-testing-on-physical-laptops.md

 [![Scalled down screenshot](/attachment/posts/openqa-hw-screen-scaled.png)](/attachment/posts/openqa-hw-screen-scaled.png)

-On the tested system, something needs to actually enable HDMI output.
+On the test system, something needs to actually enable HDMI output.
 For this purpose, I passed a kickstart file to the Qubes OS installer that includes commands to execute before installation (the `%pre` section).
 While at it, I could use the same kickstart file for other test-related customizations, like